LaurensLeeuwis/laurensleeuwis.github.io/State of the apps.md

 ## Things I still miss from my Windows era

-- [Notepad++](https://notepad-plus-plus.org/) was amazing.
-Especially that you didn't have to save files when closing the application.
-And they were still there once you reopened the app!
-I will try [Sublime Text](https://www.sublimetext.com/) for now.
 - [Workrave](http://www.workrave.org/)/[Workpace](http://www.workpace.com/workpace/about/what-is-workpace/).
 This helps preventing RSI.
 While I generally don't like to be disturbed by microbreaks, I dislike it even more when my back or wrist hurts.
 I tried [Stretchly](https://hovancik.net/stretchly/) and [TimeOut](https://www.dejal.com/timeout/) but I didn't like those.
 Especially that they didn't reset their times when I took a break on my own.